sedashgh/Azure.Communication.Services.EventHandler/README.md

-# Calling Server Client Extensions Library
+# Azure Communication Service Interaction SDK Client Extensions Library

 This .NET library provides a set of convenience layer services and extensions to the `Azure.Communication.Service.CallingServer` library currently in Public Preview.

 ## Common event handling challenges

 A common task developers must undertake with an event-driven platform is to deal with a common event payload which wraps a variation of models often denoted with a type identifier.
-Consider the following event, `CallConnected` which is 'wrapped' in an `Azure.Messaging.CloudEvent` type:
+Consider the following event, `CallConnectionStateChanged` which is 'wrapped' in an `Azure.Messaging.CloudEvent` type:

 ### Azure.Messaging.CloudEvent